Master of Social Work Intern Program

 Applications will be accepted only during this application period.
 The required application documents include program application, college transcripts, graduate school or professional writing sample [not to exceed 1-2 pages], and a letter of evaluation from a School of Social Work graduate school professor.

-Application materials will be reviewed, and applicants will be contacted by March 3, 2023, and informed if they have been selected for an interview.
-Those applicants selected for consideration will have an interview or a series of interviews, which are tentatively scheduled for March 9, 2023, and March 10, 2023.
-The candidates will be informed by March 17, 2023 if they are accepted for an internship after a second interview with the Field Instructor assigned.
+Application materials will be reviewed, and applicants will be contacted by September 21, 2023, and informed if they have been selected for an interview.
+Those applicants selected for consideration will have an interview or a series of interviews, which are tentatively scheduled for the week of October 2, 2023.
+The candidates will be informed by October 9th, 2023 if they are accepted for an internship after a second interview with the Field Instructor assigned.
 These dates are projected at this time and subject to change, though will be within this time frame.

-Prospective interns will also need to be available for three days of agency and department orientation, which is anticipated the first or third week in August and run Monday through Wednesday.
-The dates will be announced in Spring 2023.
+Prospective interns will also need to be available for four days of agency and department orientation, which is anticipated the first or third week in August and runs Monday through Thursday.

-- Student notified of offer/denial after second interview with field instructor assigned: 3/17/23
+- Student notified of offer/denial after the second interview with field instructor assigned: 10/9/23

 Historically, there have been modest stipends available for students, yet they are limited.
 The approval of these funds occurs annually at the national level and that decision may not be made until after interns are accepted or have begun their internship.
 This potential benefit will be reviewed with those students who are accepted for internship.
 It is recommended that student applicants do not base their decision to apply to VA St. Louis Health Care System for Social Work Internship on this potential benefit.